bewest/insulaudit/README.markdown

 # Fidelity of Care

+Insulin pumps are powerful tools to manage diabetes therapy.
+However, manufacturers are not always incentivized to provide the best or safest technology to users, they are incentivized to sell more pumps.

+One of many concrete examples involves generating safe insulin doses.
+The vendor's enthusiasm to produce a device to sell led them to hard code the active lifetime of insulin into all models earlier than the 522 series.
+This reasonable trade-off guarantees that patients will receive the wrong amount of insulin.
+The only way to get safer doses of insulin is to manually override everything the pump does through the tedious UI, or to buy a pump in the 522 series or newer.
+For users who do choose to buy a new pump, you can customize this variable, but the variable remains static until you change it.
+In reality, your sensitivity to insulin varies, and the amount of insulin one should receive also varies dramatically throughout the day depending on what life throws your way.

+However, the pump has an administrative protocol that allows software to automatically audit logs, reconfigure settings, and create dosing schedules.
+If users had access to this protocol we could use it to work around bugs like hard coding the lifetime of active insulin in order to better fine tune our doses.
+We can also use the protocol to audit the logs, allowing us to independently verify that pump therapy is safe.

+There are many other examples where having direct access to the technology involved in therapy provides an epistemic certainty that cannot be replaced by vendor features.
+As patients and users of medical technology, we want to believe that it is safe.
+The only way to do this is to independently compare the behavior of their software, and to study it for bugs.
+In the process of doing this we discovered that the same commands used to audit the native therapeutic logs can also be used to reconfigure the device, and administer insulin in ways that can work around bugs left into the pump by the manufacturer.

+This is why patients need access to the raw device.
+Without having investigated the technology involved in our therapy, we cannot believe it is safe.
+Shipping bug free code that meets all use cases for all users for all time is not a defensible argument.
+My worry is that Medtronic will co-operate with other industry vendors to create a private standard to create filtered feeds for developers to audit revised logs, add cryptographic controls to the administration protocol, and that no one will know that we've lost the ability to learn about and work around vendor bugs.

+We need help.
+The manufacturer is content to give me inaccurate dosings and mediated access to the logs, and refuses to share information about the protocol.
+As patients we need access to all the technology in our therapy so that we can have epistemic certainty that our therapy is safe.
+I believe the vendor refuses to share the protocol with me because there is no way for them to restrict the commands I use.
+If I or anyone else can generate safer insulin suggestions, they can no longer use safety to force people to buy new pumps.

+### Thought exercises
+If a doctor approached you with a syringe, said you needed some of it but wasn't personally sure a.) how much was in the syringe, that the b.) syringe sometimes injects the wrong amount, and c.) what the contents of the syringe might do but that someone told him this would probably be "ok" would you allow yourself to be injected?

+For the argument "Most users won't need access to technology to get what they need."
+This isn't an argument to prevent patients from accessing critical parts of their own therapy.
+This is like arguing no one would need to do anything more than borrow a book from a library shortly after the printing press because the population was unlettered and homes lacked bookshelves to house the books.
+### Blather

 Diabetes therapy is wasteful, unscientific, and dangerous.
 Despite a variety of companies offering software to manage the condition, very little data is used to drive real time